JLopez662/PMTG/README.md

 ## Purpose

-The Project Management Excel Tools (PMXT) serves as an Automated Solution for generating detailed Gantt Charts, Project Schedules and RACI Tables sheets to Excel files, ideal for Project Managers and Teams.
+The Project Management Excel Tools Generator (PMXTG) serves as an Automated Solution for generating detailed Gantt Charts, Project Schedules and RACI Tables sheets to Excel files, ideal for Project Managers to use during Project Proposals, and presentations to Stakeholders or Teams..

-It simplifies the grouping of Tasks throughout Milestones on Work Weeks into a simple representation, easy to understand for Stakeholders, and essential for planning and tracking the progress of Project Proposals.

 ## Usage Instructions